List of Star Trek: Deep Space Nine characters: Lwaxana Troi

 A Betazoid ambassador and the mother of Deanna Troi, Lwaxana Troi (Majel Barrett) occasionally visits DS9 and causes consternation for Security Chief Odo with her romantic interest in him.

 In 2015, Syfy rated Lwaxana as among the top 21 most interesting supporting characters in Star Trek.

 Weyoun

 Weyoun (Jeffrey Combs) is a Vorta, debuting in "To the Death".
 He is killed, but the writers found his character interesting and made him a clone, so that he could return.
 More Weyouns appeared in the series up until the finale, when the eighth and last clone is killed by Garak.
 All but one are completely loyal to the Founders.
 The exception, Weyoun 6, contacts Odo and offers to defect ("Treachery, Faith, and the Great River"); when caught escaping, he commits suicide to save Odo.

 In 2013, Slate ranked Weyoun one of the ten best villains in the Star Trek franchise.

 In 2015, SyFy rated Weyoun as among the top 21 most interesting supporting characters in Star Trek.

-Weyoun also appears in the Star Trek novel Millennium: Fall of Terok Nor/War of the Prophets/Inferno which was written by authors Judith Reeves-Stevens and Garfield Reeves-Stevens.
+Weyoun also appears in the Star Trek novel Millennium: Fall of Terok Nor/War of the Prophets/Inferno which was written by Judith Reeves-Stevens and Garfield Reeves-Stevens.